 1. Get ready to create

 Cover the surface with a piece of plastic wrap.
-Don’t forget to use gloves.
-Dry the egg and get ready to create!
+Don’t forget to wear gloves.
+Pat dry the egg with a paper towel and get ready to create!

 2. Prepare the colors

-Combine one drop of each color with one teaspoon of vinegar and mix well.
+I small separate bowls, combine one drop of each color with one teaspoon of vinegar and mix well.
 You’ll need: blue, blue+black, purple, and rose.
-You can experiment adding orange, yellow and white to this palette.
+You can experiment with adding orange, yellow and white to this palette.
 Take a brush for each color.

 3. Coloring process

-He trick here is to be quick and not to let one color dry before you’ll apply others.
-One more tip is to start with light colors like rose or orange, then use blue and purple and finish an egg with dark blue (black+blue).
+The trick here is to be quick and not let one color dry before you apply others.
+One more tip is to start with light colors like rose or orange, then use blue and purple and finish an egg with a dark blue (black+blue).
 Dip the brush into the paint and apply to the egg creating a motive you want.
-Than take another color and another brush and cover some parts of the egg, repeat for all the colors until the egg in fully covered.
-As the coloring mixes are liquids they will combine with each other creating great gradients.
+Then take another color and another brush and cover some rendom parts of the egg.
+Repeat for all the colors until the egg in fully covered.
+As the coloring mixes are liquids, they will merge with each other beautiful gradient.

-4. Have a rest and partially dry the egg
+4. Take a quick break and partially dry the egg

-Partially dry the egg letting it stand for at least 7 minutes.
-Then carefully wrap the egg in a paper towel.
-You don’t need to make an egg completely dry, just to remove the paint excesses.
+Partially dry the egg by letting it stand for at least 7 minutes.
+Then carefully wrap it in a paper towel.
+You don’t need to make an it completely dry, just enought to remove the excess pain.

 5. Dry the egg completely

-Let the egg stand for at least 3 hours until it is completely dry.
+Let the egg stand for at least 3 hours until it is fully dry.

 6. Making ‘stars’

-Combine a drop of the white paint with a drop of vinegar.
-Take a dry plain brush and make the ‘stars’ spraying the paint over the egg.
+Combine a drop of white color with a drop of vinegar.
+Take a dry plain brush and make the ‘stars’ spraying the color over the egg.
 Let the ‘stars’ dry for 30 minutes.

 7. Give it a shine